Pinsplash/planepoints/README.md

 Recommended to run the game with [VanillaPlus](https://northstar.thunderstore.io/package/NanohmProtogen/VanillaPlus/).

 In the console, put `sv_cheats 1`, `enable_debug_overlays 1`, and finally `exec` followed by the name of the cfg file that matches with the appropriate map.

+# Limitations
+* Cannot reflect the current state of the trigger.
+(Disabled or not, exists currently or not.)
+This may be possible to overcome after thoroughly analyzing what is possible.